Search Engine Optimization

 In short, RankBrain measures how a user interacts with the provided search results.

-Here’s a quick example of how RankBrain affects SEO: Let’s say you do a search for “Best Website Designs of 2017”.
+Here’s a quick example of how RankBrain affects SEO for Long Island websites: Let’s say you do a search for “Best SEO companies on Long Island”.
 You fed a list of Google results based on this query and you click on a listing that’s most enticing to you.
 You find that this content is the best content ever and you read through every single word of it.
 Google is picking up on this, noticing the time you’ve spent on this particular article, and guess what?
 They’ll be using that single to improve the ranking of that page that you clicked on.

 The same theory works for content that is not highly valued.
 If RankBrain sees that users are clicking on the #1 result for this search, arriving on the page but immediately bouncing within a few seconds, RankBrain recognizes this and will demote this page and push it further down on the page.